"Herodion Fortress" 1983/5744

 The uncirculated silver coin is mintmarked with a 6 pointed star at the bottom.
 The proof coins are mintmarked with a Hebrew 'mem'.

-Actual gold weight: .25 oz. - Housed in an olivewood display case from the Bank of Israel
+Actual gold weight: .25 oz. - encapsulated and housed in a custom display case from the Bank of Israel.